kcrimi/wedding-bot/README.md

 If this is a bad assumption for you, then you probably want to check out code that uses CEREMONY_ID

-To find your ceremony id, on Aisple Planner, navigate to the `GUESTS` tab and make sure you have `CEREMONY` selected in the drop down like below
+To find your ceremony id, on Aisple Planner, navigate to the `GUESTS` tab and make sure you have `CEREMONY` selected in the drop down in the middle of the page.

-TODO insert image

 Set the CEREMONY_ID to the value found in the url `https://www.aisleplanner.com/app/project/{WEDDING_ID}/tools/guests/event/{CEREMONY_ID}`